Why Did New Art Movements Develop In The Years Following World War 1?

 Many of these traumatic experiences are shown in his works of art.
 One of his more famous paintings is called The War (Der Krieg) or Dresden War Triptych.
 It is a large four-panel oil painting by Otto Dix.
 The painting is essentially an Anti War painting that shows the horrors of war, particularly the trench warfare of World War 1.

-Today you can see Otto Dix’s work at the Otto Dix Haus Museum located at Mohrenplatz 4, Gera, Germany.
+Today you can see Otto Dix’s work at the Otto Dix Haus Museum at Mohrenplatz 4, Gera, Germany.
 You can see over 400 pieces of his artwork at the museum.

 Surrealism Movement